 For a small centre such as Seymour, we have a high quality representation at the state and national levels.

-Isabella simonelli represented Victoria recently in Perth, procuring a silver in the U/16 Girls discuss at the Australian Uunior Youths Championships held on March 11th - 13th.
+Isabella Simonelli represented Victoria recently in Perth, procuring a silver in the U/16 Girls discuss at the Australian Junior Youths Championships held on March 11th - 13th.
 Isabella also posted a respectable 5th in hammer throw and twelfth in Javelin; an outstanding effort.

 At the State Championships, Lucy secured a third in the 800m and a third in the 400m, capping off a fabulous year of sporting achievement.